How to Install and Use IPython

 If you installed Python using Anaconda, you already have the Jupyter Notebook installed.
 Run the following command to start the notebook web application:

-If you installed Python using Miniconda, you'll need to install the Jupyter Notebook using conda first, which you can do by typing the following command:
+If you installed Python using Miniconda, you’ll need to install the Jupyter Notebook using

 conda install jupyter